glennbech/java-snapstart-sam-loadtest/README.md

 * AWS_ACCESS_KEY_ID
 * AWS_SECRET_ACCESS_KEY

-Run the provision_lambda workflow.
+* SAM_ARTIFACT_BUCKET - (The name of any bucket that can be used for Lambda deployment)

-Use the output of the provision_lambda workflow - and get the URL of the lambda function endpoint.
+Run the provision_lambda workflow from the GitHub actions UI.

 ## running the load test

+Look at the output of the provision_lambda job  and get the URL of the lambda function endpoint.
+Create a repository secret with the name

+* Change the LAMBDA_ENDPOINT environment variable in ```k6-loadtest.yml``` to this URL and commit.

+Run the Load test from the GitHub actions UI.

 ```text
   data_received..................: 190 kB 18 kB/s